Having all documents organized beforehand speeds up approval and helps you avoid delays during the application process.

 You'll need to complete a loan application, which can typically be done online, over the phone, or in person at the lender's office.
 The application will request basic personal and financial information, including:

-Lenders must verify your identity to comply with federal regulations.
+Lenders are required to verify your identity to comply with federal regulations.
 You'll typically need to provide two forms of identification from the following options:

 Demonstrating stable income is crucial for loan approval, as lenders need assurance that you can repay the loan.
 Acceptable income documentation includes: